 Benefits will include 13 vacation days along with accrual of four hours of sick leave per pay period.
 It will also include 11 paid federal holidays, health benefits, vision, and dental benefits.

 How long is the program?

-If the resident meets all requirements as outlined the program should be completed in one year and one day from the start date.
+If the resident meets all requirements as outlined the program should be completed in one year from the start date.

 How many residents do you accept?

-At this time we are accepting two residents into the Orthopaedic Residency Program per year.
+Currently, we are accepting one resident into the Orthopaedic Residency Program per year.

 When does the residency program begin?